thody/thody.github.io/_posts/2013-07-11-I-have-a-new-website.markdown

 ---
 layout: post
-title:  "I have a new website!"
+title:  "I have a new&nbsp;website!"
 date:   2013-07-11 20:00:00
 categories: announcements
 ---